keptn/lifecycle-toolkit/docs/content/en/docs/crd-ref/metrics/v1beta1/_index.md

-AnalysisList contains a list of Analysis
+AnalysisList contains a list of Analysis resources